 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Vetting and Barring Checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

 In accordance with our responsibilities under section 157 of the Education Act 2002, we have a Designated Safeguarding Lead (Mr Roberts), and has received appropriate training for this role.
 It is her responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.
 Her deputies are Ms Cochrane and Mrs Bragg should Miss Massey not be available.

 On rare occasions our concern about a child may mean that we have to consult other agencies.
 Unless it is not safe for a child, we would always aim to achieve this with a parent's consent.
 The procedures, which we follow, have been laid down by the Local Safeguarding Childrens Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
 If you want to know more about our procedures, please speak to the Headteacher or the Designated Child Protection Senior Person (Miss Massey) or your child’s tutor:

-The Child Protection Policy can be found on the policy page.
+The Child Protection Policy can be found on the following page.

 ‘Together, we can tackle child abuse’ - new national campaign